© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Newcastle Emlyn Bridge is a scheduled monument protected by Cadw under reference CM087.
 View the official record →

-Newcastle Emlyn Bridge is a post-medieval stone bridge crossing the River Teifi near the town of Newcastle Emlyn in Carmarthenshire.
+Newcastle Emlyn Bridge is a Post Medieval and Modern period bridge located in Carmarthenshire, Wales, crossing the River Teifi at Newcastle Emlyn.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM087.

 Newcastle Emlyn Bridge dates from the post medieval/modern period, and is classified as a bridge.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Newcastle Emlyn Bridge is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM087.